Crompouce: Similar products

 A so-called roze flap has been baked in the province of Zeeland since around 1993.
 The crompouce shows strong similarities to this pastry.
 However, a roze flap is made of puff pastry instead of croissant dough and has a slightly different shape (triangular).

 Cream-filled croissants were sold at Bakkerij de Leeuw in Zegveld for a while around 2003.
 The crompouce also shows strong similarities with this, only the bakery did not use pink glaze.

 Reception

 The crompouce was named treat of the year 2023 by Kek Mama magazine.

 On 15 November 2023, the original maker criticised other makers, such as supermarkets, which she said had copied the crompouce.
 She took legal action for this.
 Following these legal actions against companies such as Albert Heijn, one of the supermarkets that sells crompouces, the crompouce has been renamed Tompouce Croissant in some stores.
 The creator does not have a patent on the product, but does have a patent on the brand name crompouce.
 According to the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland), a patent on the product not possible because it is not a technical innovation.

-Although the name is phonetically the same as the Breton word krampouezh (crêpes or pancakes), there is no connection between the two words.